databendlabs/databend-docs/docs/doc/10-deploy/02-deploying-databend.md

 <TabItem value="HDFS" label="HDFS">

-Before deploying Databend, make sure you have successfully set up your Hadoop environment, and the following tasks have been completed:
+Before deploying Databend, make sure you have successfully set up your Hadoop environment, and completed the following tasks:

-- Your system already has an Java SDK installed with JVM support.
+- Your system already has a Java SDK installed with JVM support.
 - Get the name node URL for connecting to HDFS.
-- You have already downloaded the Hadoop release in your system and can access the JAR packages within it.
+- You have already downloaded the Hadoop release to your system, and you can access the JAR packages in the release.

 </TabItem>